-- A tutor has the opportunity to focus on the specific subjects and areas that your child may be struggling with.
-At school, a teacher can only give limited individual attention to each student, as there is limited classroom time available and the requirement for the teacher to meet the needs of of the whole teaching group.
+1. The tutor has the opportunity to focus on the specific subjects and areas that your child may be struggling with.
+At school, a teacher can only give limited individual attention to each student, as there is limited classroom time available and the requirement for the teacher to meet the needs of the whole teaching group.

-- There are fewer distractions in a home setting, with little noise or distractions from classmates, which can often impact on your child's concentration and performance.
+2. There are fewer distractions if your child is learning in a home setting, with little noise or distractions from classmates, which can often impact your child's concentration and performance.

-- A tutor will quickly gauge the current achievement, future potential and learning style of your child and will be able to adapt their teaching to this to bring the greatest benefit.
+3. A tutor can quickly gauge the current achievement, future potential and learning style of your child and will be able to adapt their teaching to this to bring the greatest benefit.

-- A tutor can provide academic challenge for your child, if they do not find this at their school.
-This can enthuse and invigorate learning and enjoyment for a particular subject, which can infect other areas of their school life.
+4. A tutor can provide academic challenge for your child if they do not find this at their school.
+This can enthuse and invigorate learning and enjoyment for a particular subject, infecting other areas of their school life.

-- A tutor can help your child develop the right exam technique, so that they are able to perform to their full potential in an exam situation.
-Often children to need a lot of practice doing trial exam papers, with a tutor alongside helping them to be precise and concise, to spot the traps that are set, to organise their timings, ...
+7. A tutor can help your child develop the right exam technique to perform to their full potential in an exam situation.
+Often, children need a lot of practice doing trial exam papers, with a tutor alongside helping them be precise and concise, spot the traps that are set, organise their timings, etc...

-- If your child is shy then often they will not ask questions in the classroom.
-In a one-on-one teaching, your child will feel more able to ask questions when they are unsure of a concept.
+8. If your child is shy, then often they will not ask questions in the classroom.
+In one-on-one teaching, your child will feel more able to ask questions when unsure of a concept.

-- Regular lessons with a tutor will help a disorganised child begin to focus on their work, with the responsibility that they will have to be ready for the next lesson.
-Once momentum builds, your child will begin to feel less anxious and more enjoyment , as they begin to sense that they are making progress.
+10. Regular lessons with a tutor will help a disorganised child begin to focus on their work, with the responsibility that they will have to be ready for the next lesson.
+Once momentum builds, your child will begin to feel less anxious and more enjoyable as they sense that they are making progress.

 With many years of experience in teaching children on a one-to-one basis, we know that children often make remarkable progress in only a few weeks.
 Ability, self-belief, confidence, enjoyment … all begin to take root and grow.